 A respected educator, Bottomly served on the Yale University faculty for 27 years.
 In her role as deputy provost for science, technology, and faculty development at Yale, she oversaw academic, administrative, and budgetary activities for a range of departments and divisions.
 She initiated efforts to enhance faculty career development and spearheaded Yale’s efforts to recruit and retain women in the sciences and underrepresented minorities in all fields.
 An advocate for women in science, Bottomly has chaired the Committee on Status of Women of the American Association of Immunologists and the Women’s Committee of the Federation of American Societies of Experimental Biologists.
 She served on the steering committee for Yale’s Women Faculty Forum.

 The University of Washington named her one of their “Wondrous 100,” one of the top 100 alumni of the past century.
-An elected member of the American Academy of Arts and Sciences and the Connecticut Academy of Science and Engineering, she serves on the Olin College of Engineering President’s Council, the Teach for America Champions’ Board, and the WGBH Board of Trustees.
+An elected member of the American Academy of Arts and Sciences and the Connecticut Academy of Science and Engineering, she serves on the Steering Committee of the Partners for a New Beginning, as well as the Yale School of Engineering and Applied Science Leadership Council, the Olin College of Engineering President’s Council, and the Teach for America Champions’ Board.
 In 2010 she participated in the Aspen Ideas Festival and served on advisory committees of the National Cancer Advisory Board and the American Academy of Arts and Sciences.
-In 2011, she received an honorary degree from Japan Women’s University.
+In 2011 she received an honorary degree from Japan Women’s University.